 (1) Preamble

-Vegetated Wetlands, both bordering and isolated, are likely to be significant to public or private water supply, groundwater, flood control, erosion and sedimentation control, storm damage prevention, water pollution prevention, fisheries, wildlife habitat, and recreation.
+Vegetated Wetlands, both bordering and isolated, are likely to be significant to public or private water supply, groundwater, flood control, erosion and sedimentation control, storm damage prevention, water pollution prevention, fisheries, wildlife habitat, and recreation In this way, Vegetated Wetlands help mitigate negative effects of climate change.

 Vegetated Wetlands are areas where groundwater discharges to the surface and where, under some circumstances, surface water discharges to the groundwater.